The U.S. Is Beating Back ISIS, So What Comes Next?

 "The issue here is we ain't got no strategy that ties everything together," said retired Army Col. Andrew Bacevich, a prominent military historian and a professor emeritus at Boston University.

 Bacevich served in Vietnam.
-His son was also an Army officer, and was killed in Iraq.
+His son was also an Army officer and was killed in Iraq.
 Bacevich has been a staunch critic of military missions that don't have a clearly defined political goal.

 "I think there's no question the Trump administration is engaged in military escalation," Bacevich said.
 "What's absent is a strategy, any clear understanding of how additional military effort is going to produce a political outcome."